sunfounder/3in1-kit/docs/source/learning_project/learning_project.rst

 * :ref:`ar_digital_read`: Read the level signal of the digital pin, which can be used to read the working condition of the switch.
 * :ref:`ar_analog_read`: Read the voltage of the analog pin, which can be used to read the working condition of the knob.

-In addition, there are some components with more complex usage that can be found in the :ref:`ar_others` section.
 There are also some components that require additional libraries for use, and these are grouped under the section :ref:`ar_add_libraries`.

 Finally, the kit also provides some :ref:`ar_funny_project`, which includes many simple and useful manipulations.